devproof/portal/README.md

 * Java 1.6 or higher (http://java.sun.com)
 * Gradle 0.9.2 or higher (http://www.gradle.org)
+  Gradle can be automatically bootstrapped by running ./gradlew or gradle.bat
 * Internet connection (for Maven artifacts and Tomcat download)

 How to build your own Devproof Portal